lotteei/KerberosSDR/README.md

 This software was 95% developed by Tamas Peto, and makes use of his pyAPRIL and pyARGUS libraries.
 See his website at www.tamaspeto.com

-# KerberosSDR
+# KerberosSDR - modified code
-Modified code KerberosSDR
+* Added integration time
+* Changed x- and y-axis on PR window, from doppler to speed, and from range to rang [km]